slaclab/Simple-10GbE-RUDP-KCU105-Example/README.md

 <!--- ########################################################################################### -->

 # How to reprogram your KCU105 board's QSPI Boot Prom

+> Note: The Board `MUST` be loaded with the Simple10GbeRudpKcu105Example firmware
+> before you can use this remote PROM reprogramming script.

 Make sure you have the SW15 switch setup for QSPI booting: